iwaltgen/iwaltgen/README.md

-I'm a software engineer specializing in backend development and distributed systems.
+I'm a software engineer in backend development and distributed systems.

 I love learning, sharing, and facing challenges. and I'm also an open-source enthusiast.